 Discriminatory Acts & Penalties.
 The Ohio Civil Rights Commission administers and enforces housing discrimination law.
 The following actions may be interpreted as discriminatory when direct at a member of a protected class:

 - Refusing to rent, sell, or negotiate housing

-- Publishing advertisements that imply a preference for one type of tenant over another
+- Advertising that implies a preference for one type of tenant over the other

-- Failing to make a reasonable accommodation for a tenant with a disability
+- Refusing to make reasonable accommodations for those with disabilities

 - Providing unequal access to certain lending opportunities

 Precedent within the state determines that landlords must give at least 24-hours’ notice before entering an inhabited property, though this timeframe is not explicitly encoded in law.
 Ohio landlords are not required to get permission to enter in cases of emergency that threaten the well-being or safety of the tenant.

 Small Claims Court in Ohio